heyoka/faxe-docs/docs/nodes/join.md

 Join data from two or more nodes, given a list of prefixes, for each row.

-If the 'field_merge' parameter is given, the node will merge the field given from every in-node, instead of joining.
+If the `field_merge` parameter is given, the node will merge the field given from every in-node, instead of joining.

-When considering the "fill" option, the following rules apply:
+When considering the `fill` option, the following rules apply:

-* none - (default) skip rows where a point is missing, inner join.
+* 'none' - (default) skip rows where a point is missing, inner join.
-* null - fill missing points with null, full outer join.
+* 'null' - fill missing points with null, full outer join.
-* Any numerical value - fill fields with given value, full outer join.
+* Any value - fill fields with given value, full outer join.

 Note, that this node will produce a completely new stream.

 Example